 As a creative professional, your skills are in high demand.
 Not everyone can do what you do.
-You’ve studied your craft, dedicated time to building a strong online portfolio and can manage your business like a pro.
+You’ve studied your craft, dedicated time to building a strong online portfolio website and can manage your business like a pro.
 When you’re at this point in your career, and you’re booking jobs like crazy, it can be a mixed blessing.

 On one hand, you can support yourself financially.
 On the other hand, it’s easy to get sidetracked from your artistic pursuits.
 Maybe you were originally going to shoot weddings to fund your investigative documentary but now it’s several years later and there are more wedding albums in your hard drive than documentary footage.